[Last updated 14th August, 2018]

 However, it has never actually been proven as the cause of any disease-state or illness.

 In fact, the name leaky gut is not a legitimate medical condition, but rather a marketing term.
-The generalised name allows it to be used as a “blanket condition”, one that can explain a range of health problems.
+The generalized name allows it to be used as a “blanket condition,” one that can explain a range of health problems.
+Much like Adrenal Fatigue or Pyroluria.

 Since becoming mainstream, leaky gut supplements and other products have become widely available.